-written approval is required for any additional categories of participant support costs, such as incentives, gifts, souvenirs, t-shirts and/or memorabilia and the request must be submitted via use of NSF's electronic systems.
+a.
+Participant support costs as defined in 2 CFR §200.1 are direct costs for items such as stipends or subsistence allowances, travel allowances and registration fees paid to or on behalf of participants (but not employees) in connection with NSF-sponsored conferences.
+NSF prior written approval is required for any additional categories of participant support costs, such as incentives, gifts, souvenirs, t-shirts and/or memorabilia and the request must be submitted via Research.gov.
 NSF approval of such changes will be by an amendment to the grant.
 The grantee must account for participant support costs separately.
-Indirect costs are not allowed on participant support costs (see PAPPG Chapter II.C.2.g(v)).
+Indirect costs are not allowed on participant support costs (see PAPPG Chapter II.D.2.f(v)).

 b.
 Funds provided for participant support must not be used by the grantee for other categories of expense without specific NSF prior written approval.
-Such requests must be submitted electronically via use of NSF's electronic systems.
+Such requests must be submitted electronically via Research.gov.